lindsaycaron/sdk/README.md

 PostProxy.CreateAsync (Token, post, post.ImageData, null);
 ```

-- **Storing Custom Data**: To see how to store custom bet, user and post data refer to the CreateCustomerWithContextData, CreateBetWithContextData and CreatePostWithContextData methods of the App type in the FormsSample project.
+- **Storing Custom Data**: To see how to store custom bet, user and post data refer to the `CreateCustomerWithContextData`, `CreateBetWithContextData` and `CreatePostWithContextData` methods of the App type in the FormsSample project.

 ##News Feed##

-To see how to get the customer’s news feed stories refers to the GetNewsFeedAsync method of the App type in the FormsSample project.
+To see how to get the customer’s news feed stories refers to the `GetNewsFeedAsync` method of the App type in the FormsSample project.